 9. Bột Chiên, Bánh Hẹ – Fried Taro Cake

-You may get to know that Vietnam is home of dishes made from flour.
-Countless things can be made from flour like Bánh xèo, Bánh căn, Bánh bèo, Bánh bột lọc, Bánh dừa, etc. Furthermore, you might also hear about Bột chiên, or fried taro cake, a pretty much highlighted dish in the menu of Ho Chi Minh City afternoon snacks.
+You may get to know that Vietnam is home to dishes made from flour.
+Countless things can be made from flour like Bánh xèo, Bánh căn, Bánh bèo, Bánh bột lọc, Bánh dừa, etc. Furthermore, you might also hear about Bột chiên, or fried taro cake, a pretty much-highlighted dish in the menu of Ho Chi Minh City afternoon snacks.

 Originally, this food belonged to the Chinese people who migrated to Vietnam in the past.
-Over time, Bột chiên has become a part of Saigon street food life with a slightly change on how it’s served and eaten.
+Over time, Bột chiên has become a part of Saigon street food life with a slight change in how it’s served and eaten.

 This food is absolutely a must-try when traveling to Ho Chi Minh City.
-Besides, Bánh hẹ is a similar dish of Bột chiên but people add chives to boost more flavors.
+Besides, Bánh hẹ is a similar dish to Bột chiên but people add chives to boost more flavors.